pabtomas/dotfiles/navy/SPEC.md

     - ignored if used into the `Register.as` attribute.
 - **description**: The path (relative to your main Navy file) of the YAML file you want to use as a Datasource.

-## Anchor object
+## Explode object

-- **description**: A YAML file containing anchors definitions.
+- **description**: A YAML file using anchors definitions from other YAML files.
 - **exemples**:
-    - Here an exemple of an Anchor object used into the `anchors` list:
+    - Here an exemple of an Explode object used into the `explode` list:
     ```yaml
-    source: anchors/volumes.yaml
+    anchors:
-    in:
+      - anchors/volumes.yaml
-      - volumes/create.yaml
+      - anchors/bonds.yaml
-      - volumes/cleanup.yaml
+    in: volumes/create.yaml
     ```
-    Anchors from `anchors/volumes.yaml` will be visible into `volumes/create.yaml` and `volumes/cleanup.yaml`
+    anchors from `anchors/volumes.yaml` and `anchors/binds.yaml` will be visible into `volumes/create.yaml`
     - Here an exemple of the YAML file content containing anchors you want to share with other files:
     ```yaml
     ---